Book Request an Appointment Forms Complete Our Forms Like Us Like Us on Facebook Reviews Leave a Google Review Login Patient Login

 700 E Campbell Rd #230, Richardson, TX 75081

-A root canal in RichardsonAt EPO Dental Specialists, we’re willing to bet that nearly everything you’ve heard about a root canal is either false or at least slightly exaggerated.
-The truth is a root canal is designed to erase the pain of an infected tooth, prevent the spread of infection and help you avoid the need for tooth extraction.
+At EPO Dental Specialists, we’re willing to bet that nearly everything you’ve heard about a root canal is either false or at least slightly exaggerated.
+The truth is a root canal is designed to erase the pain of an infected tooth, prevent the spread of infection, and help you avoid the need for tooth extraction.
 Furthermore, a root canal in Richardson is not at all painful itself!
-Let’s take a look at root canal therapy and understand how this common procedure can be the key to pain relief and tooth preservation.
+Let’s take a look at root canal treatment and understand how this common procedure can be the key to pain relief and tooth preservation.

 Millions of bacteria live in your mouth.
 At the center of each healthy tooth is the pulp chamber.
 Here, blood, lymph and nerve tissue transport nutrients to the tooth and remove waste through root canals that connect to your bloodstream.
+If you have a large cavity, a loose filling, or a penetrating crack, then bacteria can access the pulp chamber.
+When this happens, infection may set in.
+As it grows in your tooth, the accompanying inflammation is usually very painful and can result in the following symptoms:

 • Sensitivity to hot and cold temperatures, as well as the pressure of normal chewing or biting